Phone & video interviews

 Some employers use phone calls for a basic pre-screening of candidates before offering interviews.

 Employers might conduct scheduled interviews by phone and/or video as a screening process before deciding which candidates to bring on site for in-person interviews.
 Keep in mind that different employers have different methods of screening candidates, so you should be prepared for all possibilities.

 When employers receive many applications for an open position, they need to narrow the applicant pool.
 Obviously, first they screen resumes and cover letters to narrow the field.
 Contact by email can be an efficient way to further narrow the pool (they can see who responds and who follows directions).
 Phone calls and/or video interviews can be a next step to further narrow the pool.

 Efficiency and cost:

-Obviously a phone or skype interview is easier and much less costly than an in-person interview, especially if travel is involved for you and/or the employer for an in-person interview.
+Obviously a phone or video interview is easier and much less costly than an in-person interview, especially if travel is involved for you and/or the employer for an in-person interview.

 A step prior to an in-person interview:

 A phone or video interview usually does not take the place of an in-person interview.
 It is simply a means of learning more about the candidate, and letting the candidate learn more about the employer and the position, before both parties commit to the time and expense of an in-person interview.